Amalrajanj/filestoringbot/README.md

 # filestoringbot
-stores files with file_id on telegram
+stores files with file_id on telegram ( "This bot is only for storing and sending files and not for promoting violation of copyright")

 <a href="https://heroku.com/deploy?template=https://github.com/Amalrajanj/filestoringbot">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">